smugcloud/xds/README.md

 # Envoy Discovery Service

-This is a proof of concept implementation of a management server for Enovy to communicate dynamicallywith.
+This is a proof of concept implementation of a management server for Enovy to communicate dynamically with.

 ## Overview